 Subcontractor kickbacks

-FAR 3.502-2 strictly prohibits kickbacks in government contracting, imposes severe penalties for violations, and requires robust prevention, detection, and reporting procedures for contracts over $150,000.
+FAR 3.502-2 strictly prohibits kickbacks in federal contracting, requiring robust prevention, detection, and reporting procedures, with severe penalties for violations.

 Overview